web-platform-tests/rfcs/rfcs/wpt-for-aams.md

 ## Summary

-Extend WPT with the ability to test Accessibility APIs exposed by browsers.
+Extend WPT with the ability to test how browsers expose user interface to platform Accessibility APIs.

 The Accessibility API Mapping (AAM) specifications ([Core-AAM](https://www.w3.org/TR/core-aam-1.2/),